-Job tasks that processors will be required to perform include: sliming, sorting and grading fish, loading fish into freezers, boxing up frozen fish (must be able to lift 25-50lbs), cleaning the processing equipment and area, and preparing and boxing salmon roe.
+Job tasks that processors will be required to perform include: sliming, sorting and grading fish, loading fish into freezers, boxing up frozen fish (must be able to lift 25 to 50 pounds), cleaning the processing equipment and area, and preparing and boxing salmon roe.

-Peter Pan Seafoods provides room and board for all employees at all it's facilities.
-Bedding and towels are provided, and there laundry facilities available to employees on the grounds at each location.
+The company provides room and board for all employees at all of its facilities.
+Bedding and towels are provided, and there are laundry facilities available to employees on the grounds at each location.

-Round trip airfare is provided (with the completion of a successful season) from Seattle, WA for employees living in the lower 48 states.
+Round-trip airfare is provided (with the completion of a successful season) from Seattle, Washington, for employees living in the lower 48 states.
 Alaskan employees will have transportation provided from their homes whenever possible by commercial airlines.

 All personal safety equipment needed to perform each job will be provided to employees free of charge but must be returned at the end of the season.

-Petersburg Fisheries is located in Petersburg, AK and is the oldest operating seafood plant in Alaska.
-They have a workforce of over 500 people, and ship seafood products worldwide.
-They hire seafood processors throughout the year but mainly during the summer salmon season which takes place during the months of July and August.
+Petersburg Fisheries is located in Petersburg, AK, and is the oldest operating seafood plant in Alaska.
+They have a workforce of over 500 people, and they ship seafood products worldwide.
+They hire seafood processors throughout the year but mainly during the summer salmon season, which takes place during the months of July and August.

-Most of the work offered to seafood processors at Petersburg Fisheries involves sliming or cleaning fish.
+Most of the work offered to seafood processors at this company involves sliming or cleaning fish.
 This involves removing the guts of the fish and cutting off the head, fins, gills, and tail.
 Employees can expect there to be lots of fish blood and guts in their work area.
 The environment will also be wet, cold, and very loud.

-Health and life insurance is offered to all qualifying employees as well as 401k and retirement plans.
+Health and life insurance are offered to all qualifying employees, as well as 401k and retirement plans.
 The health insurance includes medical, dental, and vision.

-You can visit http://Hookedonfish.com to learn more about the other incentives offered by Pertersburg Fisheries and to apply for a seafood processing job.
+You can visit http://Hookedonfish.com to learn more about the other incentives offered by this company and to apply for a job.